-But according to James, as well as Stephanie Taibe, a nutritionist at Find Your Trainer, putting a global ban on carbs is misguided.
+But according to James as well as Stephanie Taibe, a nutritionist at Find Your Trainer, putting a global ban on carbs is misguided.
 In short, you don't need to cut out carbs.
 Actually, avoiding them altogether could be your biggest diet mistake.

 Let's start with the basics.
 If carbs aren't the enemy, then remind us: What are they?
 "Carbohydrates, fats, and proteins are all macronutrients found in food that break down in the body," Taibe explains.
-People fear carbs because we're simply told that they contribute to weight gain, but according to Taibe, what many fail to realize is that "carbs are everywhere, even in fruits and vegetables."
+People fear carbs because we're simply told that they contribute to weight gain, but according to Taibe, what many fail to realize is that carbs are everywhere, even in fruits and vegetables.
 If you avoid carbs entirely, you might be missing out on essential sources of fiber, vitamins, and energy.

 If you're still not convinced, look at it like this: "Carbs are important because they translate as energy," Taibe says.
 "This is important post-workout, for example.
 Carbs are necessary to restore and replenish."